felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

-I cannot say that my code design was anything fancy (I should have probably read *Clean Architecture: A Craftsman's Guide to Software Structure and Design* for that), but at least it helped me to pass my probation in flying colors this time.
+I cannot say that my code design was anything fancy (I should have probably read *Clean Architecture: A Craftsman's Guide to Software Structure and Design* for that), but at least it helped me to pass my probation in flying colours this time around.

 ## Chapter 8: Conclusion